Overhead Powerline Safety

 Safety Reminders

-- Identify all overhead powerlines before starting work.
+- Identify overhead powerlines before starting work.

-- Use spotters when equipment is raised.
+- Use spotters when visibility is limited.

 Ask the Crew